wdsdz/wdsdz.github.io/index.md

 ## Know more about Me

-Outside the lab and lecture halls, I'm all about pushing limits and finding balance through sports and music.
+- Outside the lab and lecture halls, I'm all about pushing limits and finding balance through sports and music.
 I'm a nationally certified Class 2 half-marathon runner (pb: 34:40 for 10KM and 16:50 for 5Km) — running has taught me discipline, patience, and how to stay calm when things get tough (much like debugging code at 3 AM, opps).
 On weekends, you'll probably find me on the tennis court, where I've learned that the best comebacks happen one point at a time.( I love Carlos Alcaraz!
-I also play table tennis and my favorite is Fan Zhendong)
+I also play table tennis and my favorite is Fan Zhendong).
 When I need to unwind, I sit behind a drum kit.
 There's something incredibly satisfying about turning rhythm and energy into sound — it's my way of recharging after long days of thinking about simulations and models.
-As Neil Peart once said, 'If you've got a problem, take it out on a drum.'

-Growing up in Yunnan gave me an appreciation for nature, good food (especially spicy rice noodles, I will treat you once you come to my hometown), and staying grounded no matter where life takes me.
+As Neil Peart once said, 'If you've got a problem, take it out on a drum.'Growing up in Yunnan gave me an appreciation for nature, good food (especially spicy rice noodles, I will treat you once you come to my hometown), and staying grounded no matter where life takes me.
 I'm always up for a run, a tennis match, or just grabbing coffee to chat about life, sports, or random ideas.
 Feel free to reach out!

 {% include_relative _includes/publications.md %}